AmitMoshel1/amitmoshel1.github.io/_posts/2025-01-17-mysteries-of-the-windows-kernel-pt-1-processes-objects.md

 ### Kernel Objects

 The kernel defines its main components as **Kernel Objects**.
-The best definition for a kernel object is a **"runtime instance of a static structure."** Examples of kernel objects include:
+The best definition I found for a kernel object is a **"runtime instance of a static structure."** Examples of kernel objects include:

 - **Processes**
 - **Threads**